 Once you have picked out a few schools, roughly 4-8, check out MBA.Today's cost calculator to clarify how much your chosen schools will cost.

-If employer-based sponsorship is not an option, see what scholarships the universities on your list offer internally.
+If employer MBA sponsorship is not an option, see what scholarships the universities on your list offer internally.

 Next, check out if the programme offers assistantships.
 Or if in the UK, does the university offer a degree apprenticeship programme, and what are the requirements?

-Finally, research what external foundation awards may be applicable to your situation.
+Finally, research what external MBA scholarships may be applicable to your situation.